 Ukrainian and Russian officials reached a set of agreements, including protocols on nuclear weapons dismantlement, procedure, and terms of compensation.
 However, the two sides could not agree on the final document, and the summit ultimately failed.

 The Massandra Accords set the stage for the ultimately successful trilateral talks.
-As the U.S. mediated between Russia and Ukraine, the three countries signed the January 14, 1994 Trilateral Statement.
+As the United States mediated between Russia and Ukraine, the three countries signed the Trilateral Statement on January 14, 1994.
 Ukraine committed to full disarmament, including strategic weapons, in exchange for economic support and security assurances from the United States and Russia.
 Ukraine agreed to transfer its nuclear warheads to Russia and accepted U.S. assistance in dismantling missiles, bombers, and nuclear infrastructure.
 Ukraine’s warheads would be dismantled in Russia, and Ukraine would receive compensation for the commercial value of the highly enriched uranium.
-Ukraine ratified the START treaty in February 1994, repealing its earlier preconditions, but it would not accede to the NPT without further security assurances.
+Ukraine ratified START on February 3, 1994, repealing its earlier preconditions, but it would not accede to the NPT without further security assurances.

-To solidify security commitments to Ukraine, the United States, Russia, and the United Kingdom signed the December 5, 1994 Budapest Memorandum on Security Assurances.
+To solidify security commitments to Ukraine, the United States, Russia, and the United Kingdom signed the Budapest Memorandum on Security Assurances on December 5, 1994.
 A political agreement in accordance with the principles of the Helsinki Accords, the memorandum included security assurances against the threat or use of force against Ukraine’s territory or political independence.
 The countries promised to respect the sovereignty and existing borders of Ukraine.
 Parallel memorandums were signed for Belarus and Kazakhstan as well.
 In response, Ukraine officially acceded to the NPT as a non-nuclear weapon state on December 5, 1994.
-That move met the final condition for ratification of START, and on the same day, the five START states-parties exchange instruments of ratification, bringing the treaty into force for Ukraine
+That move met the final condition for ratification of START, and on the same day, the five START states-parties exchange instruments of ratification, bringing the treaty into force.

-Russia and the United States released a joint statement in 2009 confirming that the security assurances made in the 1994 Budapest Memorandum would still be valid after the START Treaty expired in 2009.
+Russia and the United States released a joint statement in 2009 confirming that the security assurances made in the 1994 Budapest Memorandum would still be valid after START expired in 2009.

 2014 Russian Annexation of Crimea

-Following months of political unrest and the abrupt departure of President Yanukovych of Ukraine, Russian troops entered the Crimean peninsula of Ukraine in March 2014.
+Following months of political unrest and the abrupt departure of Ukrainian President Viktor Yanukovych, Russian troops entered the Crimean peninsula of Ukraine in March 2014.
 On March 18, over the protests of the acting government in Kiev, the UN Security Council, and Western governments, Russia declared the annexation of Crimea.
 The United States, the United Kingdom, and Ukraine called the action a blatant violation of the security assurances in the 1994 Budapest Memorandum.
-However, according to the Russian Ministry of Foreign Affairs, “the security assurances were given to the legitimate government of Ukraine but not to the forces that came to power following the coup d'etat.”
+However, according to the Russian Foreign Ministry, “the security assurances were given to the legitimate government of Ukraine but not to the forces that came to power following the coup d'etat.”

 - July 16, 1990: Ukraine’s Declaration of Sovereignty

-- July 31, 1991: The United States and the Soviet Union signed START.
+- July 31, 1991: The United States and the Soviet Union sign START

 - Dec.
-26, 1991: The Soviet Union officially dissolved, delaying entry into force of START.
+26, 1991: The Soviet Union officially dissolves, delaying entry into force of START

 - Dec.
 30, 1991: Minsk Agreement on Strategic Forces

-- The Commonwealth of Independent States agreed that strategic forces would be under the joint command of the former Soviet Union states.
+- The Commonwealth of Independent States agrees that strategic forces would be under the joint command of the former Soviet Union states

-- Signed by Russia, Belarus, Ukraine, Kazakhstan, and the United States
+- May 23, 1992: Russia, Belarus, Ukraine, Kazakhstan, and the United States sign the Lisbon Protocol

-- The protocol sought to return nuclear weapons in three formerly Soviet states to Russia and for all states to be added to the START treaty and join the NPT
+- The protocol calls for the return of nuclear weapons in three formerly Soviet states to Russia and for all states to be added to the START treaty and join the NPT

-- Signed by Ukraine, Russia, and the United States
+- Jan.
+14, 1994: Ukraine, Russia, and the United States sign the Trilateral Statement

-- Ukraine committed to full disarmament, including strategic offensive weapons, in exchange for economic support and security assurances from US and Russia.
+- Ukraine commits to full disarmament, including strategic offensive weapons, in exchange for economic support and security assurances from the United States and Russia

 - Failed summit between Russian and Ukrainian governments

-- Included security assurances against the threat or use of force against Ukraine’s territory or political independence.
+- Includes security assurances against the threat or use of force against Ukraine’s territory or political independence

 - Dec.
-5, 1994: Ukraine submitted its instrument of accession to the NPT as a non-nuclear weapon state.
+5, 1994: Ukraine submits its instrument of accession to the NPT as a non-nuclear weapon state

-- The five START parties exchanged instruments of ratification for START, which entered into force.
+- The five START parties exchange instruments of ratification for START, which enters into force

-- June 1, 1996: Ukraine transferred its last nuclear warhead to Russia
+- June 1, 1996: Ukraine transfers its last nuclear warhead to Russia

-- October 30, 2001: Ukraine eliminated its last strategic nuclear weapon delivery vehicle.
+- October 30, 2001: Ukraine eliminates its last strategic nuclear weapon delivery vehicle

 - Dec.
 4, 2009: Joint Statement by Russia and the United States

-- The two countries confirmed that the security guarantees made in the 1994 Budapest Memorandum.
+- The two countries confirm the security guarantees made in the 1994 Budapest Memorandum

 Research by Ashley Luer